brady-mcdermott/MoodList/README.md

 </br></br>

 ### Disclaimer
-This code was written in 2019 at a High School Hackathon.
+This code was written in January 2019 at a High School Hackathon.
 The APIs have since gone out of date.